Contributing

 All new code contributions are expected to have complete unit test coverage, and to pass all preexisting tests.

-Use pytest to test your changes during normal development.
-To run pytest on the entire codebase:
+Use pytest to test your changes during normal development:

 Local catalog development